CodeCharmC/Sales_Dashboard/README.txt

 - Revenue by Region → Bar chart summarizing sales across regions
 - Revenue Trend → Line chart of monthly sales trends
 - Top Products → Horizontal bar chart of the top 10 products
+- Profit margins → Shows bar chart for profit margins by categoris
 - Recent Orders Table → Interactive table with pagination

 📦 requirements.txt
+# for running app.py locally
 - Here are the dependencies you should list in requirements.txt:
    ```bash
    dash